fuse-open/fuselibs/Source/Fuse.Maps/Docs/Brief.md

 The `MapView` allows you to present annotated, interactive world-wide maps to the user using the mapping APIs native to the platform: Google Maps on Android and Apple Maps on iOS.

 The `MapView` is a native control, and thus needs to be contained in a @NativeViewHost to be displayed.
-As with other native mobile controls, there currently isn't a `MapView` available for desktop targets.
+As with other native mobile controls.
+There is also a barebones `MapView` available for desktop, but it doesn't support interaction or gestures yet.

 > *Note:* You need to add a reference to `Fuse.Maps` in the `Packages` section of your `.unoproj`:
 >